 WA Solar Battery Rebate: How Much You Can Get & How To Prepare

-The Western Australian (WA) Government is rolling out their Residential Battery Scheme in several rounds.
-The first round commences on or before 1 July 2025.
+The Western Australian (WA) Government is rolling out their Residential Battery Scheme on July 1, 2025, or possibly earlier.
+It can be combined with the federal battery rebate, which is also starting July 1, making batteries an excellent investment for almost everyone with solar.
 Here’s what we know so far – and how you could get ahead of the pack.

-There are two elements to the very generous scheme: the battery rebate and a no-interest loan option.
+There are two elements to the scheme: the battery rebate and a no-interest loan option.

 How Much Is The WA Battery Rebate?

-Example: if you were to buy a SigenStor Single-Phase 8 kWh battery, you would pay around $9,000 including installation.
-If you are on a Synergy Time-of-Use plan, that payback period would be almost 11 years:
+Example: if you were to buy a SigenStor Single-Phase 8 kWh battery, then for one with an easy straightforward installation, you would expect to pay around $9,100 or more.
+If you are on a Synergy Time-of-Use plan, the simple payback period — how long it would take for savings to equal the cost — would be almost 11 years:

-However, the WA solar battery rebate can make a considerable difference:
+However, the WA solar battery rebate can slightly reduce that:

-If we run the cost after the rebate through our Add Battery calculator again, the simple payback decreases from almost 11 years to under 7 years:
+If we run the cost after the rebate through our Add Battery calculator again, the simple payback decreases by a year:

-The rebate brings the payback well under the SigenStor’s 10-year warranty, making the addition of a battery a lot more sensible.
+The rebate brings the payback under the SigenStor’s 10-year warranty, making the addition of a battery more sensible.

 Interest-Free Loan For Batteries (And Solar)